seccubus/seccubus/documentation/Development_on_MacOS.md

 Setting up perl and mysql
 -------------------------

-If yoo go to http://127.0.0.1/~USERNAME/seccubus/dev/seccubus/json/ConfigTest.pl you will see an error about JSON.pm being missing
+If you go to http://127.0.0.1/~USERNAME/seccubus/dev/seccubus/json/ConfigTest.pl you will see an error about JSON.pm being missing

 	Software error: